Last updated on 5 May 2023

-Body Mass Index (BMI) is useful as an initial screening tool to identify people who may have health problems associated with being under or overweight.
+Body Mass Index (BMI) is useful as an initial screening tool to identify enrollees who may have health problems associated with being under or overweight.

-The BMI Control Care Protocol is designed for individuals aged 18 to 65 years old.
+The BMI Control Care Protocol is designed for enrollees aged 18 to 65 years old.

-Do not use for people aged <18 years, pregnant women and very muscular people (e.g. athletes).
-For those aged > 65 years, use BMI with prudence.
+Do not use BMI for enrollees aged <18 years old, pregnant women, and very muscular individuals (e.g. athletes).
+For those aged >65 years old, use BMI with prudence.

 • BMI cut-off points in Asians